prpole/dissertation/chapter3/norris_capitalocene.md

 *WHO FARMS THE WHEAT?*

-If monocultural farming of the land is responsible for this colossus, that does not mean the buck stops with the farmer, for the farmer exists within a larger system of market forces.
-The wheat moving within its “appointed grooves” takes on a different cast in light of the commodity futures market.
-Commodities traders speculate on the price of “futures,” which are just contracts to deliver a quantity of the commodity at a certain point in the future, fixing a quantity of the commodity at a guaranteed price in a mechanism that ostensibly guards against fluctuations in price and supply.
-In practice, futures trading can *itself* create price fluctuations, as speculators who have an incentive to drive the price of a commodity up or down do so by means that are psychological rather than material, influencing the price by influencing the confidence of other investors and buying stock through the cover of agents.
+If monocultural farming of the land is responsible for this colossal force, that does not mean the buck stops with the farmer, for the farmer exists within a larger market system.
+The wheat moving within its “appointed grooves” takes on a different cast in light of the commodities market.
+Commodities traders speculate on the price of “futures,” which are just contracts to deliver a quantity of the commodity at a certain time, fixing a sale through a mechanism that ostensibly guards against fluctuations in price and supply.
+In practice, futures trading can *itself* create price fluctuations, as speculators who have an incentive to drive the price of a commodity up or down do so by means that are psychological rather than material: influencing the price just means influencing the confidence of other investors and buying stock through the cover of agents.
 Taking into account Norris’s Epic of the Wheat as a whole, the assemblage that makes the wheat so powerful would be composed not only